2026 Biennial Forum

 • Community Engagement in Forestry in Whatcom County

-Join for a conversation with multiple of forestland owners and managers within Whatcom County to discuss their approaches to forest management and how different entities engage in conversations with the public around their work.
+Hear from multiple forestland owners and managers within Whatcom County to discuss their approaches to forest management and how different entities engage in conversations with the public around their work.

-This panel intends to highlight how different landowners facilitate community engagement, based on their goals, processes, and perspectives.
+This panel will highlight how different landowners facilitate community engagement, based on their goals, processes, and perspectives.

 Full Panel Participation Attendees will be announced in the coming month.